MoonFlowww/Thot/docs/sub/saveload/README.md

 # Saving and Loading Models

-Thot serialises models as a pair of files inside the target directory:
+Omni serialises models as a pair of files inside the target directory:

 - `architecture.json` – human-readable description of the module graph, including block/layer descriptors, `LocalConfig` overrides, loss/optimizer/regularisation